Glenn Davis (politician): Political career

 Davis was elected to City of Virginia Beach City Council - Rose Hall District on November 4, 2008 defeating an incumbent first elected 28 years prior.
 Davis was re-elected to the city council on November 6, 2012.

 Davis was elected to the House of Delegates in the November 2013 elections.
 Davis serves on the Education, Transportation, and General Laws Committees.
 Davis is also Vice-Chairman of the Joint Commission on Technology and Science (JCOTS) and chaired its Cybersecurity and Blockchain subcommittees.
 He is also a member of the Business Development, and Virginia Tourism Caucuses.

 In March 2016, Davis announced that he was joining the race for Lieutenant Governor of Virginia.
 Davis began travelling the state of Virginia campaigning on the message of "Make Virginia #1 Again for Business and Job Growth".
 His platform was on tax reform, easing regulations on small businesses, modernizing education and creating 21st century jobs.
-During the campaign for Lt.
-Governor Davis traveled to Estonia to help look at bringing technology jobs to Virginia and traveled to Academic Institutions to look at broader uses for Virginia coal.
-Davis lost the Republican Primary for Virginia Lt.
-Governor taking 3rd place on June 13, 2017.
+During the campaign for Lieutenant Governor Davis traveled to Estonia to help look at bringing technology jobs to Virginia and traveled to Academic Institutions to look at broader uses for Virginia coal.
+Davis lost the Republican primary for Virginia Lieutenant Governor taking 3rd place on June 13, 2017.

 Davis ran again to be re-elected to his delegate seat and won on November 7, 2017.

 In September 2019, Davis listed a $44,000 in-kind contribution from the Democratic Party of Virginia on his campaign finance report, which nearly doubled his reported fundraising for the month of September.
 His campaign stated that "unethical, dishonest" Democratic mailers against him actually backfired and were beneficial.
 DPVA spokesman Grant Fox called the move a "gimmick."

 Davis won his November 5, 2019 re-election.

 On September 10, 2020 Davis announced he would again seek the Republican nomination for Lieutenant Governor of Virginia.

 In 2022, Davis was promoted to chair of the Education Committee.